 While safety requirements express a set of mandatory needs, because e.g. related to human life and health, dependability requirements are traded off with other characteristics of the system, such as mass, size, cost and performance.
 The result is a set of requirements, both qualitative and quantitative, that correspond to the customer’s acceptable level of risks for mission success.

 Software dependability requirements reflect this approach.
 In particular, concerning quantitative software dependability requirements, the available methods and techniques do not often allow to demonstrate compliance with those requirements in an analytical fashion, contrary to what happens with hardware requirements (see discussion on software reliability models in section 4.1.2 of this document).
 [ECSS-Q-30] requirement 6.4.1b points out that it is not possible to quantitatively assess the dependability of software functions, and only a qualitative assessment can be made, as the dependability of software is influenced by the software development processes.
-Therefore, in line with the concept of acceptable risk that lies behind the specification of the dependability requirements, the supplier should endeavour to overcome this obstacle by demonstrating that suitable measures have been put in place to minimize the risk for the software of not meeting the applicable dependability requirements.
+Therefore, in line with the concept of acceptable risk that lies behind the specification of the dependability requirements, the supplier is expected to overcome this obstacle by demonstrating that suitable measures have been put in place to minimize the risk for the software of not meeting the applicable dependability requirements.

 Software criticality classification